Horizontal-org/Shira-website/docs/shira-at-a-glance.md

 ---
 #  Shira at a Glance

+Shira is built around the recent research findings that show that when it comes to anti-phishing skill building, [education beats simulation](/phishing-quizzes).

-Shira can help you build anti-phishing skills in two ways.
+With that in mind, Shira can help you build anti-phishing skills in two ways.

 ## Demo quizzes {#demo-quizzes}
 Our [demo quizzes](/demo) let users take a 10-question quiz that is customized to look as similar as possible to what they will experience in real life.
 It's free and accessible to anyone.